 You may have read about cybersecurity incidents that cause data breaches these days.
 They include criminal activities that begin with keyloggers, firewall exploits, ransomware and viruses.
 However, all types of data containing personal information are covered by the new data protection legislation.
 For example, paperwork recording personal details in a personnel filing cabinet has to be secured too.

-Here are some examples of where a credit card data breach could lead to a claim.
-However, remember that you could only claim if the breach caused you to suffer financially, psychologically or both:
+Here are some examples of where a credit card data breach could happen.
+However, remember that you could only claim if the breach exposed your data and caused you to suffer financially, psychologically or both:

 - If your card statement is sent out to the wrong customer.